Glasgow School of Art: Students' Association

 The Glasgow School of Art Students' Association (GSASA) was formed in 1908 and was officially recognised by the GSA in 1948.
 The Association is a charitable non-profit organisation and is funded in part by GSA; it is not part of the National Union of Students.

 At the start of each academic year, all students have the option of joining the Students' Association during enrolment.
 There are two full-time sabbatical officers, the Student President and the Events Convenor, and the Association has a students' representative council.

-The Students' Association building was constructed in 1927, originally known as the Assembly Building, it later was renamed The Art School despite the obvious confusion this would cause.
+The Students' Association building was constructed in 1927, originally known as the Assembly Building.
 The whole building was handed over by the GSA to the Association in the late 20th century.
-The Art School contained a bar and a club and over the decades established itself as a well-renowned venue in the local music scene.
-In November 2019, the venue was permanently closed by the Association over financial difficulties which resulted in the redundancy of 30 staff.
+The venue contains a bar and nightclub and over the decades established itself as a well-renowned venue in the local music scene.

 Research

 The Glasgow School of Art is host to a number of high-profile research projects, funded primarily through the Arts and Humanities Research Council, the Engineering and Physical Sciences Research Council, and the Economic and Social Research Council, although other UK research councils have funded projects in the past.